 ii.
-The list of the tuna longline fishing vessel with Freezing Capacity (LSTLVs) registered in the CCSBT Authorised Vessel List which have transhipped at sea and in port during the previous fishing season.
+The list of the tuna longline fishing vessel with Freezing Capacity (LSTLVs) registered in the CCSBT Authorised Vessel List which have transhipped at sea and in port during the most recently completed fishing season.

 At sea In port

-No. 211 Dongwon
+No. 211 Dongwon No. 211 Dongwon

-No. 216 Dongwon
+No. 216 Dongwon No. 637 Dongwon

-No. 637 Dongwon
+No. 638 Dongwon

 No. 639 Dongwon

 No. 371 Oryong

+No. 373 Oryong

 No. 801 Oryong

+No. 805 Oryong

 iii.
-A comprehensive report assessing the content and conclusions of the reports of the observers assigned to carrier vessels which have received at-sea transhipments from their LSTLVs during the previous fishing season.

-Six (6) Korean longliners transhipped SBT to three (3) carrier vessels in the 2020/2021 season.
-Total amount of SBT transhipped at sea was approximately 725 tonnes.
-Four (4) longliners transhipped with 3 carrier vessels in IOTC area and tow (2) longliners transhipped with a carrier vessel in ICCAT area.
-No infringements were detected during the transhipment activities according to the observer report and Korean FMC also did not identify any infringements or suspicious activities.
-There were two transhipment events involving SBT in ICCAT area in 2020.
-The vessel operators did submit prior notifications to relevant authorities of Korea but the Secretariat of ICCAT was not informed of the two transhipment events in a timely manner due to administrative omission.
-However, the transhipment activities were duly authorized by Korean Government and no suspicious activities were identified.
+A comprehensive report assessing the content and conclusions of the reports of the observers assigned to carrier vessels which have received at-sea transhipments from their LSTLVs during the most recently completed fishing season.
+Three Korean longliners transhiped SBT to three carrier vessels at sea in the 2022/23 fishing season.
+Total amount of SBT transhipped at sea was approximately 259 tonnes.
+No infringements were detected during the transhipment activities and Korean FMC also did not identify any infringements or suspicious activities.
+During one of the transhipment activities, the observer did not come over to the fishing vessel due to COVID-19 related concerns.